Introduction

 Step 3: Assessment

-For the guidelines that score 'Level 3: Insufficient' on the rubric, you are required to provide an explanation or a critical reflection on this.
-This is specifically required for Level 3 as it is not a desired level of implementation for a guideline and signals the need for some improvement.
-As the ethical compliance of an AIED tool is a continuous and cyclical process, you can make future improvements by implementing the guideline as stated in Level 1 of the corresponding guideline.
+For the guidelines that score 'Level 2: Insufficient' on the rubric, you are required to provide an explanation or a critical reflection on this.
+This is specifically required for Level 2 as it is not a desired level of implementation for a guideline and signals the need for some improvement.

 Rubric